musamazahid2002/AI-Personalized-Learning-Assistant/README.md

 # AI-Personalized-Learning-Assistant
 An AI Personalized Learning Assistant is an intelligent educational system that uses Artificial Intelligence (AI) to create customized learning experiences for each student.
 It analyzes a learner's progress, strengths, weaknesses, learning style and goals to provide personalized guidance, study plans and real-time support.
+This platform combines modern web technologies with Generative AI to create a virtual mentor that adapts to each learner's pace and performance.
+Instead of following a fixed curriculum, interns receive customized recommendations based on completed lessons, progress history and learning gaps.